DvD-DvD/Selective-Repeat-RUDP/README.md

 # Reliable-User-Datagram-Protocol

-RUDP protocol implemented in python along with client and server
+Selective Repeat protocol implemented over RUDP in python along with Client and Server

 # To install pyqt5